VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 • Step-by-Step Form Builder UI: Guides staff through form creation using pre-approved field types and logic

-• Preview-as-you-build Mode: Shows how the form will appear to the veteran, reducing the need for design knowledge
+• Preview-as-you-build Mode: Shows how the form will appear to the Veteran, reducing the need for design knowledge

 • Submission-Ready Output: Generates a governance-reviewable package for approval and publication